destinyae/wallet-android/docs/tari.md

 [//]: # (TODO remove or update this file)

 # Build system
-Expect standart android system we have script `downloadLibwallet` which downloading ffi side from github release page to local.
+Expect the standard Android system we have the script `downloadLibwallet` which downloads ffi side from github release page to local.
 It will appear in `libwallet` folder.
-It downloading `wallet.h` and `libminotari_wallet_ffi.a` for each architecture.
+It downloads `wallet.h` and `libminotari_wallet_ffi.a` for each architecture.
 If you want to test some local build you should turn off this download and put files manually

-versionNumber is version of our app.
-It should be aligned with iOS version buildNumber is build version, it should be incremented manually before the release libwalletVersion is ffi version.
-It should be updated after ffi update and have release on tari github page
+versionNumber is a version of our app.
+It should be aligned with iOS version buildNumber is the build version, it should be incremented manually before the release libwalletVersion is ffi version.
+It should be updated after ffi update and be released on tari github page

 # FFI integration
-FFI written in Rust and built for android for diffrent architectures.
-We supported only arm64-v8a and x86_64 which is actual devices.
-Emulator has a diffrent and we stopped maintain it during 2023 year.
+FFI is written in Rust and built for Android for different architectures.
+We supported only arm64-v8a and x86_64 which are actual devices.
+Emulator has a different and we stopped maintaining it during the year 2023.
-FFI lib files should be placed in right folder with rigth names.
+FFI lib files should be placed in the right folder with the right names.
 Now it's libwallet/wallet.h libwallet/arm64-v8a/libminotari_wallet_ffi.a libwallet/x86_64/libminotari_wallet_ffi.a
 Cmake files which build it very strict about it
-Also for right functuoning it should contains
+Also for the right functioning, it should contain
 * `libcrypto.a` - ssl
 * libsqlite3.a - sqlLite
 * libssl.a - ssl
-If you need to update it then ssl located here: https://github.com/217heidai/openssl_for_android/releases
+If you need to update it then ssl is located here: https://github.com/217heidai/openssl_for_android/releases